qosmio/88x2bu/README.md

 ```
 $ sudo reboot
 ```
-### Secure Mode:

-If your system is in Secure Mode, DKMS will handle signing the driver.

 ### Entering Monitor Mode with 'iw' and 'ip':
 Start by making sure the system recognizes the Wi-Fi interface: